Azure-Samples/azure-openai-reverse-proxy/README.md

 An Azure OpenAI deployment model throttling is designed taking into consideration two configurable rate limits:

-- `Tokens-per-minute (TPM)`: max number of estimated tokens to be processed over a one-minute period
+- `Tokens-per-minute (TPM)`: Estimated number of tokens that can processed over a one-minute period
-- `Requests-per-minute (RPM)`: max number of requests over a one-minute period
+- `Requests-per-minute (RPM)`: Estimated number of requests over a one-minute period

 A deployment model is considered overloaded when _at least_ one of these rate limits is reached, and Azure OpenAI returns an HTTP 429 ("Too Many Requests") response code to the client with a "Retry-After" HTTP header indicating how many seconds the deployment model will be unavailable before starting to accept more requests.